 Criticism of the current higher education system

 Herbert Marcuse from the Institute for Social Research, The Frankfurt School, said that the world community had become a one-dimensional system.
 One of the characteristics is the occurrence of total administration.
-There is a comprehensive administration of higher education, where everything is controlled so that universities’ uniqueness and potential can be lost.
+There is a comprehensive administration of higher education, where everything is controlled to lose universities’ uniqueness and potential.
 For example, all lecturers and postgraduate students are obliged and forced to publish their research results in indexed journals (Scopus and Clarivate Analytics).
 In this way, there is a tendency that universities think more about outcomes than processes.
 It doesn’t matter whether the university has adequate laboratory facilities or not.
 Although this policy is positive and rational in forcing lecturers to publish their work, it is necessary to evaluate whether this policy can empower higher education to have a real impact on society and the nation.

 This becomes a dilemma when the management of research and technology is combined with higher education.
 The essence of higher education is wisdom.
 On the other hand, the essence of technology is the technological product.
 The indicators are also various.
 So, there is a dilemma to produce the policies to advance research and technology and higher education at the same time.
 Education has lost its focus on human development when it has also pursued other priorities.
 I often meet lecturers who don’t have time to research with a high teaching load.
 I have also found that scientific publications were produced without the proper research methodology.